PHPixie/Demo-Quickstart/README.md

 ./console framework:database create # creates the database if it doesn't exist
 ```

-Next we create a migration with out database strructure in */assets/migrate/migrations/1_users_and_messages.sql*.
+Next we create a migration with out database structure in */assets/migrate/migrations/1_users_and_messages.sql*.
-Migrations make it easy for you to apply changes to the database without having to touch them manyally.
+Migrations make it easy for you to apply changes to the database without having to touch them manually.

 ```php
 CREATE TABLE users(